DB Tester Specification - Data Formats

 - Database Operations - Table ordering and operations

-- Public API - Annotation attributes
+- Annotations - Annotation attributes

 - Error Handling - Dataset load errors